marshallward/f90nml/docs/source/index.rst

 Derived Types
 -------------

-User-defined types are saved as a nested hierarcy of ``dict``\ s.
+User-defined types are saved as a nested hierarchy of ``dict``\ s.
 For example, the following namelist

 .. code:: fortran